zopefoundation/zc.relationship/src/zc/relationship/README.txt

 - 'subjects' and 'objects' will use a custom integer-based token generator.
   They will share tokens, which will let us use the default TransposingTransitiveQueriesFactory.
+We can keep using the IFBTree sets, because the tokens are still integers.

 - 'relationshiptype' will use a name 'reltype' and will just use the unicode value as the token, without translation but with a registration check.

 - 'getContext' will use a name 'context' but will continue to use the intid utility and use the names from their interface.
-We will see later that making transitive walks across token sources must be handled with care.
+We will see later that making transitive walks between different token sources must be handled with care.

 We will also use the intid utility to resolve relationship tokens.
 See the relationship container (and container.txt) for examples of changing the relationship type, especially in keyref.py.
 The example also turns on the 'deactivateSets' optimization.

+Here are the methods we'll use for the 'subjects' and 'objects' tokens, followed by the methods we'll use for the 'relationshiptypes' tokens.

     >>> lookup = {}
     >>> counter = [-2147483648]